 Beach-and-desert fun in Dubai, Abu Dhabi, Oman

-I’m just back from five nights in Dubai and Abu Dhabi (only a 90-minute drive from Dubai), and you can have a ton of fun there if you want to combine beach time and desert adventures—think sunset camel rides, dune bashing, desert safaris—with eye-popping luxury.
+I recently spent five nights in Dubai and Abu Dhabi (only a 90-minute drive from Dubai).
+You can have a ton of fun there if you want to combine beach time and desert adventures (think sunset camel rides, dune bashing, desert safaris) with eye-popping luxury (read about my trip, which included many of my favorite travel moments of 2017).
 The U.A.E. can deliver great value during the Christmas/New Year’s period because the weather is lovely (high 70s and low 80s), there are many new glam hotels offering deals to fill their rooms, and Emirates airline—whose economy class offers particularly roomy seats and elaborate in-flight entertainment—operates frequent flights to its enormous Dubai hub.
 If the beaches and desert aren’t enough for you, you can throw in skiing too—at Dubai’s 22,500-square-meter indoor ski resort inside a shopping mall.
 I didn’t manage to get to Oman on this trip—we were having way too spectacular a time at Qasr al Sarab in the Abu Dhabi desert (that’s my family on the camels in the photo above)—but Muscat is only a five-hour drive from Dubai and, like Abu Dhabi, Oman offers otherworldly scenery, resorts fit for a sheikh, and desert activities galore.
 For an insider’s experience of the U.A.E. and the local clout and connections you’ll want, request your trip here.

 Lush landscapes in Sri Lanka

-I took my family to Sri Lanka for the kids’ Christmas school break last year, and not only was it a feast for all the senses—with a rich culture, delectable food, and friendly people—but it was also less crowded and pricey than the Caribbean.
+I took my family to Sri Lanka for the kids’ Christmas school break in 2016, and not only was it a feast for all the senses—with a rich culture, delectable food, and friendly people—but it was also less crowded and pricey than the Caribbean.
+In fact, it was my family’s best Christmas abroad.
+(On Christmas Day itself, here’s what we did.)
 Since Sri Lanka hasn’t been “discovered” yet by the tourist masses, but big-hotel construction is coming soon, now is the time to go.
 Read about my family’s experience in Tangalle exploring everything from jungle temples to tea plantations, and for the best possible experience of Sri Lanka with VIP treatment throughout, request your trip here.

 Summer thrills in New Zealand

-This is where I spent the month of December on my honeymoon (17 years ago).
-December is the start of summer Down Under, so you’ll find temps in the 70s and daylight lasting past 9 pm, for maximum sightseeing.
-Conditions are lovely for everything from wine tasting and caving on the North Island to jetboating and heli-hiking on the South Island.
+This is where I spent the month of December on my honeymoon (18 years ago).
+December is the start of summer Down Under, so you’ll find temps in the 70s and daylight lasting past 9 p.m., for maximum sightseeing.
+Conditions are lovely for everything from wine tasting and caving on the North Island to jet-boating and heli-hiking on the South Island.
 Read our Insider’s Guides to The Best of New Zealand, Insider’s New Zealand, Queenstown, and the Bay of Islands.